Common Career Mistakes and How to Avoid Them

 Which Ways Can You Network Better?

-- Join online forums related to your field
+- Join online forums relating to your area of expertise

 - Participate in resource groups for employees.